 Dealing with people and managing risks within an organisation can be complex.
 WorkPlacePLUS provides integrated human resource services including employee assistance programs (EAP's) and training programs.

 Our Courageous Conversations learning module equips managers and supervisors with the practical skills and techniques to handle complex situations with confidence.
-We also offer training on mental health in the workplace and meeting legal and compliance requirements.
-View or download our Training & Development flyer.
+We also offer training called Mentally Healthy Workplaces.
+View or download our Training & Development flyer >

 For more information, please contact us today.